-\In this practice guideline, "Respiratory Therapists (RTs)" refers to CRTO Members who hold an Active General Certificates of Registration with the CRTO with no terms, conditions or limitations preventing them from performing any authorized acts.
-Graduate Respiratory Therapists (GRTs) and Practical (Limited) Respiratory Therapists (PRTs) have specific terms, conditions and limitations that are outlined below.
+\In this practice guideline, "Respiratory Therapists (RTs)" refers to CRTO Members who hold an Active General Certificates of Registration with no terms, conditions or limitations preventing them from performing any authorized acts.
+Graduate Respiratory Therapists (GRTs), Practical (Limited) Respiratory Therapists (PRTs) have specific terms, conditions and those in the Emergency Class, (RT (ECs), limitations that are outlined below.